Do you want to know how to edit a robots.txt file in WordPress?

 http://www.example.com/robots.txt

-Now, let’s take a look at how the basic format for a robots.txt file looks like:
+Now, let's take a look at what the basic format for a robots.txt file looks like:

 User-agent: [user-agent name]